 I recently finished The Trial and moved on to The Castle quickly afterward.
 Like Kafka’s other novels, The Castle was published posthumously by Max Brod, who was Kafka’s literary executor.
 Kafka never finished The Castle in his lifetime, and the book ends in mid-sentence.
 Kafka probably gave up on the book and didn’t plan on finishing it.

 I’ll be honest: The Castle is what you could call an artsy-fartsy book.
 For some, the absurdity of the plot and the dialogue will be a turnoff.
-Indeed, the book is odd – paragraphs continue for several pages, characters go off on long, diverging monologues, and the sentences are long and unwieldy.
+Indeed, the book is odd – paragraphs continue for several pages, characters go off on long monologues, and the sentences can be unwieldy.

 But I think what makes Kafka’s works – including The Castle – so unique and fascinating is they open a window into the author’s tortured and anxious mind.
-The Castle is heavy on theme and motif and, over the years, reviewers have studied the text like one trying to break a code.
-Reviewers have come up with different ideas for the theme and meaning.
+The Castle is heavy on theme and, over the years, reviewers have studied the text like one trying to break a code.
+They’ve come up with different ideas for the theme and meaning.

 A search for God?

 The Castle was published in German in 1926 and then first published in English four years later.
 The story centers around a character known only as “K.,” a supposed land surveyor who arrives in a snowy village that’s governed by an unaccountable bureaucracy.
 K. spends the entirety of the book trying to gain entry to the Castle in the village, but he’s continually rebuffed.